top of page

 620823A0-4D35-4B07-996F-9EDD68CC7CDF_1_105_c.jpeg

 As a kid I knew I didn’t want anyone else to define me.
-I was a Black and mixed race city girl, moved to rural Vermont from New York City by intrepid parents at the age of nine.
+I was a Black and mixed race city girl, moved to rural Vermont from New York City by intrepid, entrepreneurial parents at the age of nine.
 For years I did not feel at home.
 I wanted the world around me to be better.
 A place where ‘different’ kids didn't feel so weird and left out.
 A place where everyone felt safe, no matter the color of their skin or gender.
 A place where we can all be our whole selves.
 Be who we be.
 A place where we are all free.

 • My focus is at the intersections of cross-cultural and transnational gender, racial, economic justice and collective care.